Whoa, Nelly!

 Whoa, Nelly! is the debut studio album by Canadian singer-songwriter Nelly Furtado, released in North America on October 24, 2000 by DreamWorks Records.
 Recording sessions for the album took place from 1999 to 2000.
 It peaked at number twenty-four on the US Billboard 200 chart, and received critical acclaim.
 It produced four singles: "I'm Like a Bird", "Turn Off the Light", "Shit on the Radio (Remember the Days)", and "Hey, Man!".
 The album spent seventy-eight weeks on the Billboard 200, and hit double-platinum status in the US in January 2002.

 After the release of the album, Furtado headlined the Burn in the Spotlight Tour and appeared on Moby's Area:One tour.
 According to Maclean's magazine, Whoa, Nelly! has sold 5-6 million copies Worldwide as of 2006.
 The album also caught the eye of record producer Timbaland, who later signed Furtado to his record label.

+Background

+After graduating from Mount Douglas Secondary School in 1996, Furtado moved from Victoria, British Columbia to Toronto to pursue music, working full-time at an alarm company.
+There, she met Tallis Newkirk of the hip hop group Plains of Fascination and contributed vocals to their 1996 album Join the Ranks before forming the trip-hop duo Nelstar with him.
+However, she left the group, feeling its style did not represent her voice or personality.
+In 1997, her performance at the Honey Jam talent show caught the attention of Gerald Eaton of The Philosopher Kings, who, along with Brian West, helped her produce a demo.
+This material led to her signing with DreamWorks Records in 1999, and her first single, "Party's Just Begun (Again)", appeared that year on the Brokedown Palace soundtrack.